- Directed By: Jared Hess

 Adding more legal noise to this mess was Netflix, which became tangled in a lawsuit with Relativity, as they wanted to stream Masterminds and The Disappointments Room ahead of any theatrical release, as they were stuck in a contract with the mini-studio forcing them to payout cash for these movies that were rotting on the shelf.
 The judge ruled in favor of Relativity, saying that the Netflix streaming would impact the theatrical revenue and harm Relativity’s chances with their reorganization.

-When Relativity presented their reorganization plan to Judge Michael Wiles, they predicted $125.4 million in revenue over Masterminds‘ lifetime.
+When Relativity presented their reorganization plan to Judge Michael Wiles, they predicted $125.4 million in revenue over Masterminds‘ lifetime (close, but probably only $80M off).
 In a rational world, that should have been laughed out of court and the company set for liquidation, but Judge Wiles approved all of Relativity’s over the top revenue predictions.

 The mini-studio dated the delayed Masterminds for September 30, 2016, making it the second post bankruptcy release after The Disappointments Room.
 Relativity had a penny pinching P&A spend for the horror pic, raising concerns that they could not properly fund an adequate marketing campaign, but they fully supported an expensive ad campaign for Masterminds.
 The movie had $24.11 million in television ads (as per iSpotTv) and millions more in other traditional means of marketing, bringing their P&A spend north of $35 million.
 Relativity had much riding on the box office performance of Masterminds, as they were still trying to court creditors for a cash infusion, who were wary of the studio’s functionality.